-Sole proprietor is the default category if you just start on your own as a freelance consultant or self-employed trade or professional.
-There is no separation between you and your business.
-You are your business.
-You report your business income on your personal tax return.
+When you start on your own as a freelance consultant or self-employed trade or professional, sole proprietor is the default category.
+There is no separation between you and your business — you are your business, and you report your business income on your personal tax return.

 What is a corporation?

 When you incorporate, you create a legal entity that is separate from you: a corporation.
 A corporation makes its own money, owns its own assets, is responsible for its own liabilities and pays its own taxes.
 The corporation operates the business, earns the income and then pays you.
 You can get paid either as an employee of your corporation (wages) or as a shareholder/owner of your corporation (dividends).

 The pros and cons of being a sole proprietor

 Why should you be a sole proprietor?
 We outline some reasons below: